bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-**Bad Example #8**: Partitions each address' current occupants by their birth year to get the number of people per birth year.
+**Bad Example #8**: Partition each address' current occupants by their birth year to get the number of people per birth year.
 This is invalid because the example includes a field `BACK(2).bar` which does not exist because the first ancestor of the partition is `GRAPH`, which does not have a second ancestor.

 ```py
 %%pydough